reconhub/report_factories_templates/README.md

 5. **test** the changes on your computer:

-    a. get the new version on your computer using `git`:
+    + get the new version on your computer using `git`:

 ```bash